Checklist for Admitted Graduate Programs Students

 Students may elect to defer admission to the following semester or to the same term (spring/fall) the following year.
 An admitted student may defer his/her admission just once.

-A deferred student must submit an updated résumé, a letter of Intent to matriculate, and a revised International Applicant Financial Declaration (if applicable) along with current financial documents to the Graduate Programs Admission Office by April 1 (for fall admission) or Sept 1 (for spring admission) of the entering year.
+A deferred student must submit an updated résumé, a letter of Intent to matriculate, eForm request for a SEVIS document (if applicable) along with current financial documents to the Graduate Programs Admission Office by April 1 (for fall admission) or Sept 1 (for spring admission) of the entering year.